SaajanM/largelads/index.md

 ### Minecraft

 While you can't directly join our Minecraft server due to our stringent whitelisting policies, feel free to subscribe to our Youtube channel to watch the latest and greatest of Large Lads Inc's Minecraft adventure.

+Currently, Large Lads Inc. is experiencing a skyblock renaissance!
+Through the coming weeks we will be delving deep into our very own vanilla skyblock server.